 In Dubai and Abu Dhabi, the average rents are much more than the other emirates.
 You will have many instances of people who work in Dubai living in Sharjah or Ajman because they want to save on rent.

-Rents are paid through post-paid cheques, which are usually dated from the time you move in.
+Rents are paid through post-paid checks, usually dating from the time you move in.
 So if you occupy a place on the 10th of a month, subsequent encashment will happen on the 10th of every quarter; or once in four months if you have opted for a three-cheque plan.

-If your rental check bounces, there will be a heavy penalty imposed if your landlord complains.
+If your rental check bounces, there is a heavy penalty if your landlord complains.
 In the past you could be jailed, however now laws have been amended.
 If there is a valid reason for the check bouncing, speak to your landlord and assure him you will pay him as soon as you can.

-The rental security deposit in the UAE is generally 5% of the total rental value, which is paid upfront.
+The rental security deposit in the UAE is generally 5% of the total rental value; you’ll pay this upfront.
 It is refunded once your term is over, you move out, and the landlord is satisfied with how you have maintained the premises; and that there are no outstanding utility bills.

-In the emirate of Dubai, a housing fee is imposed with your water and electricity bill; this is the equivalent of 5% of your monthly rent.
-So if your annual rent is AED60,000, and monthly AED5,000, the housing fee will be an extra AED250 month.
+In the emirate of Dubai, a housing fee applies for your water and electricity bill; this is the equivalent of 5% of your monthly rent.
+So if your annual rent is AED 60,000, and monthly AED 5,000, the housing fee will be an extra AED 250 month.
 This comes factored into your utility bills at the end of every month.

-In Dubai, every time you sign a contract – a new one or a renewal – there is an “ejari” fee of approximately AED200 levied.
-Ejari is the registration fee of the premises online, which is imposed by RERA Dubai.
+In Dubai, every time you sign a contract – a new one or a renewal – there is an ejari fee of approximately AED 200.
+Ejari is the registration fee of the premises online, which RERA Dubai enforces.